verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] You raised my hopes and dashed them quite perfectly sir.
 - [ ] Don't talk about me like I'm not here.
 - [ ] I'm not depressed.
 I've just been in a bad mood for the past 30 years.
+- [ ] If that's a veiled criticism about me.
+I won't listen to and respond to it.